 But when you are involved in a mass transit accident, the results can be devastating.
 You may be worried about what will happen next.
 Who will pay your medical bills?
 What about your job?
 How will you recover?

-Your first course of action should be contacting the Philadelphia mass transit accident lawyers at Fellerman & Ciarimboli.
+Your first course of action should be contacting the Philadelphia, Wilkes-Barre, and Scranton mass transit accident lawyers at Fellerman & Ciarimboli.
 With almost 20 years experience in personal injury law, our attorneys can get you the compensation you need pay your expenses and help you get back on your feet.
 Whether you were involved in a city bus accident or involved in a SEPTA train derailment, our accident attorneys are ready to help you in your time of need.

 The Difference Between an Auto and a Mass Transit Accident